Loading...

 Agricultural Stewardship Initiative

-30% cost-share funding up to a maximum of $15,000 per application
+30% cost-share funding up to a maximum of $15,000 per project application

-40% cost-share funding up to a maximum of $20,000 per application with an eligible, completed Farmland Health Check-Up and proposed project located within the Lake Erie or Lake St. Clair watersheds
+40% cost-share funding up to a maximum of $20,000 per project application with an eligible, completed Farmland Health Check-Up and proposed project located within the Lake Erie or Lake St. Clair watersheds

 For producers who spread manure and require equipment upgrades for effective and responsible spreading of manure to minimize environmental risk and support efficient plant nutrient uptake.